This page is a work in progress with more questions and answers being added as they arise.

 What is the weather like?

 On average we are a bit colder than most of the UK.
 We are milder than the Highlands and tend to be windy rather than snowy.
-In fact, it can be very windy indeed but that’s what keeps the air clear and makes it easy to see the stars.
-Subscribe to highlands and islands weather, or if you want something closer, look up the weather for Wick Airport.
+In fact, it can be very windy indeed, but that’s what keeps the air clear and makes it easy to see the stars.
+Subscribe to highlands and islands weather, or check the weather for Wick Airport.

 What clothes will I need?

-You might want an extra layer and you will certainly want a coat that is windproof and waterproof, and shoes or boots for tramping over the damp ground to Castle Sinclair Girnigoe.
+You might want an extra layer; you will certainly want a coat that is wind- and waterproof, and shoes or boots for tramping over the damp ground to Castle Sinclair Girnigoe.
 There’s a washer and a dryer in the cottage.
 Line drying is not recommended as on windy days your washing may end up in Sinclair Bay.